dmbarbour/glas/docs/GlasApps.md

 Although messages logged by failed transactions are not observable within the program, they can be observed indirectly through reflection APIs which operate on runtime state.
 A debug view presented to a developer should almost always be based on a reflection API.
 Aborted messages might be distinguished by rendering in a different color, yet should be accessible for debugging purposes.

+### Random Data

+Due to different optimizations, a request for random data from operating system or hardware should be distinct from 'fork' effects.

+* **random:Count** - response is requested count of secure random bits as a bitstring.
+E.g. `random:8` might return `00101010`.

+Programmers could use pseudo-random number generators if they do not require secure random bits.

 ## Console Applications

 See [Glas command line interface](GlasCLI.md).